AJmints/totl-life-front/README.md

 Welcome to the TOTL README!

-## What is totl.life?

-That's a great question.
-This is a project that will continue to be built upon for the foreseable future.
+## Welcome to Totl.life

 We have some goals and aspirations with this project, but it is first and foremost a project to explore web development, build community, and have fun.

+## TechStack

+-NextJS: --v 13.5.2
+-TypeScript
+-TailWind

+-Spring Boot
+-Spring Security
+-Java

+-MySQL